Hydrophonic Gardening: Growing Lettuce with Success

 Overwatering or Underwatering

-Maintaining the right balance of moisture is crucial in hydrophonic systems.
+Maintaining the right balance of moisture is crucial in hydroponic systems.
 Overwatering can suffocate the roots and lead to root rot, while underwatering can deprive the plants of essential nutrients.
 Regularly monitor the moisture levels and adjust watering accordingly.
 A moisture meter can be a valuable tool in ensuring the optimal hydration of your lettuce plants.

 Poor pH and Nutrient Balance